 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Distribution Stage – Summary
+WordPress Traffic System: Automated Content Distribution Process – Summary

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is addressed in the next article in our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next article in the series.

 This is the end of Section Four